The Fourth Way of Futurism.

 Instead of hyped-up expectations, The Fourth Way of Futurism embodies Enthusiasm.

-For next generation leaders that are between worlds to surf complexity through the status quo.
+For next generation leaders feeling between worlds to surf complexity through their status quo.

-Enthusiasm in clear scientific terms can be interpreted and codified.
-The catalyst is always “Openness to experience”.
+Enthusiasm in clear scientific terms can be interpreted.
+We have codified this into every aspect of the HITMXE® model and method.
+The precondition is always “Openness to experience”.

 | Way | Art Says | Science Says | Our Method | The Outcome |